 Note: MagicBands can only be used on they person they were originally issued to because their finger print is linked to it.

 While Disney does a great job of keeping things clean, there are still billions of germs floating around the park.
-Put this somewhere that is easily accessible, as you will be using it all day.
+Put this somewhere that is easily accessible; you will be using it all day.

 Wipes are a good idea because they can be used for pretty much anything, especially when children are involved.